amjadkfp/wazuh-snort-soc-lab/README.md

 ---

-> ### ⚠️ A note on "SOAR"
+⚠️ A note on "SOAR"

-> This project is **not** a full SOAR platform.
-Phases 0–5 demonstrate the fundamental SOAR concept — **automated, detection-triggered response** — implemented using Wazuh's native Active Response module.
+This project is not a full SOAR platform.
+Phases 0–6 demonstrate the fundamental SOAR concept — automated, detection-triggered response — implemented using Wazuh's native Active Response module.
 Phase 6 extends this with a genuine cross-tool orchestration layer (n8n), consuming Wazuh alerts via webhook, enriching them, and notifying analysts in real time — moving this project further toward a real SOAR pattern while still being honest that a production SOAR would add ticketing integration, analyst approval workflows, and multi-tool case management on top of what's built here.
 This project is scoped and honest about that boundary — and that's deliberate.

 ---